Microsoft Planner v Project Central for Project Management

 It’s much easier to manage a project or a variety of tasks when you can clearly visualize them.

-In Planner, each plan you create will have its own Kanban-style board.
-On it, you can organize tasks in buckets based on task status or assignments.
+In Planner, every plan is based on Kanban-style boards.
+Organize tasks in buckets based on task status or assignments.

 If you’re already using Sharepoint, you can add a Sharepoint Planner plan to your site.